-The Accounting Officer in his submission herein attached as annex ... confirmed that it was true that the statement of financial position reflected a net assets balance of Kshs.
+The Accounting Officer in his submission confirmed that it was true that the statement of financial position reflected a net assets balance of Kshs.
 18,025,598,611.00 and a net reserves balance of Kshs.
 17,936,460,683.00.
 This was occasioned by arithmetical error which was corrected in the subsequent financial statements.